Carthage Wind Orchestra & Concert Band

 This small chamber ensemble is a flexible instrumentation group that performs as special repertoire selections require.
 Truly a mixed ensemble, AMATI is formed with woodwinds, brass, percussion, strings, and keyboard instruments.
 As Much As There Is, the “meaning” behind the acronym, not only describes the one to a part performance concept but also the degree of musicianship required of its players and the musical friendship between them.

 Carthage music ensembles regularly tour internationally, nationally, and regionally.
 The Wind Orchestra is the primary touring ensemble in the instrumental area.

-In recent years the Wind Orchestra has toured the Midwest, mid-east, and southeastern United States, with six trips to Japan.
-The Wind Orchestra will return to Japan in January 2024, with plans to travel to Phoenix in 2022 and perform a new silent film on tour in 2023.
+In recent years the Wind Orchestra has toured the Midwest, mid-east, southeastern and southwestern United States, with six trips to Japan.
+The Wind Orchestra will return to Japan in January 2024.

 The vision of the Carthage College Band program is that it will be the exemplar of private school instrumental music education in the United States.
 Ways that this vision will be accomplished include:

 - Developing each student’s own musical potential to the fullest degree.